What is a Free Trade Area?

 The key terms of free trade agreements and free trade areas include:

-- Export goods are the opposite of import goods wherein the manufacturer is one country who brings its products to another country to sell them.
-They are products that are shipped from the manufacturing country to its affiliate(s) overseas.
+- Export goods are the opposite of import goods – a manufacturer located in one country sells its products to buyers in another country.

 Free Trade Area vs. Customs Union vs. Single Market